B.M.P London Gallery Ball

 Provenance: Ex: Ralph Finch Collection, American Glass Gallery

-Primary Image: Lot 746: Lot of (2), “B.M.P – LONDON” Gallery Balls, England, 1880 – 1900.
-Both are cobalt blue, 2-piece mold, have a long neck with ring, and rough sheared mouths, dia. approx. 2 1/8”, both virtually attic mint!
+Primary Image: Auction Lot 746: Lot of (2), “B.M.P – LONDON” Gallery Balls, England, 1880 -1900.
+Both are cobalt blue, 2-piece mold has a long neck with the ring, and rough sheared mouths, dia. approx. 2-1/8”, both virtually attic mint!
 One example has crude, seedy glass, the other example has some subtle swirls and striations mixed through the glass. – The Ralph Finch Collection of Target Balls, Traps and Shooting Ephemera, An Absentee Auction in Six Parts – 2017-2019, John Pastor and American Glass Gallery